SimonRichardson/funk/README.md

 * IoC Container (no reflections, no Metadata and immutable!)
 * Signals

-Using Funk will result in a performance loss.
-But your code will be more conciese and contain less boilerplate.
 Use this library if you want elegant code in applications that are not performance critical.
 Funk enforces immutable state and the avoidance of null which will prevent you from common mistakes.

 ## Examples
 ### IoC with Funk